JDL Travel

 canvases

 Finally putting decorations up!
-We bought the command clips to hold campground paperwork and miscellaneous items.
+We bought the command clips to hold campground paperwork and maps.

-We were having internet issues at this site, which was problematic for Jessie's job.
+We were having internet issues at this site, which was problematic for my job.
 The real bummer was the wide open sky above the campground would have been great for starlink.
-We decided to bite the bullet and order starlink to give us a backup option for locations where cell based internet was poor.
+We decided to bite the bullet and order starlink to give us a backup option for locations like this where cell based internet was poor.

 seaquench